 We will discuss the following research areas:

-- gaze interaction
+- touch, gesture-based and gaze interaction

-- proxemic, spatial and full-body interaction
+- proxemic, spatial and full-body interaction (including VR/AR)

 - tangible user interfaces (TUI)